samhinshaw/intro-to-react/notes.md

 * Typing in JS (without using TypeScript)!
 * It makes development slower, but it's one of the best ways to make a scalable architecture for your project.

+* Because types are not valid JS, we need to transpile with Babel!
+Fortunately this is included in the React preset.
+* These specific browser types are included in Flow already!
+Check the flow docs at flowtype.org

+* Flow even does a ton of type inference for you!
+You just have to set types where it can't infer types.
+* Currently styled-components has bugs with Flow, so need to ignore styled-components, but then let Flow know that it's still there.